 The strategy of combining several mythologies into one provides vast cultural reach.
 It’s an intelligent way to get the greatest return on investment—no need to keep an army in place.
 Western religion uses fear as its primary tool for recruiting and retaining members.
 It is self-policing using peer pressure to create a cost-effective cash flow system.
 It has nothing to do with developing human potential.

 Western religion’s primary focus is on selling the afterlife, an intangible commodity with no unsatisfied customers.
 It provides massive wealth streams, making organized religion resilient to war, pestilence, or social change.
 And they readily admit to assimilating their doctrine from earlier traditions.
 Although this admission is not a public one, here’s a short reference from the Catholic Encyclopedia 1907.
 Notice the content hidden within the following poetic language.

 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.” — The Catholic Encyclopedia and International Work, Vol. 14 (1907) (5)

 So, what is the meaning of old-time religion?
-It is a rebranded copy of the mystery religions of the Mediterranean region from Assyria, Babylon, Egypt, and Persia.
-It is an ingenious way to create a cost-effective cash-flow system that has made the Vatican the most wealthy country in the world.
+It is a rebranding of the ancient mystery religions of the Mediterranean region from Assyria, Babylon, Egypt, and Persia.
+It is an ingenious way to create a cost-effective cash-flow system.
+The Vatican is the wealthiest entity state in the world.